Orange Alert

 Teaching Interests

 Each of my classes incorporates forms of embodied and experiential learning.
 Each class focuses on cultivating a learning environment that facilitates the relationships needed for engaging in the demanding but necessary work of critical self-reflection and social analysis.
-I encourage students to be bold in their analyses to contend with the ongoing violent legacies of slavery, colonialism, and dispossessions in their many forms.
+I encourage students to be bold in their analyses to contend with the ongoing violent legacies of slavery, colonialism, dispossession, and projects of elimination.
 I teach the importance of relationality in knowledge production and identify pedagogy as a methodology for political, social, and self-transformation.

 Selected Publications